AbdullahSh20/AbdullahSh20/README.md

 ## About Me

 - 🎓 Studying Computer Engineering at Istanbul Technical University.
-- 💡 Interested in Artificial Intelligence and Backend Development.
+- 💡 Interested in Artificial Intelligence, Robotics, Backend Development, Networking, and DevOps.
 - 😺 A cats enthusiast.
+- 🏋️ Gym rat.

 In my free time: